 Additionally, the law requires that the SNT must be for the benefit of the individual with disabilities and that it be established by a parent, grandparent, legal guardian of the individual’s property, or the court.
 The trust agreement must provide a Medicaid payback provision requiring the state Medicaid agency to be reimbursed upon the death of the beneficiary.
 Finally, the SNT must be irrevocable.

-A third party SNT is funded with assets that are owned by parents, relatives or friends, but not assets owned by the trust beneficiary.
-Third party SNTs are an ideal estate planning vehicle for parents and other friends and relatives who want to leave an inheritance to an individual with disabilities.
+A third-party SNT is funded with assets that are owned by parents, relatives or friends, but not assets owned by the trust beneficiary.
+Third-party SNTs are an ideal estate planning vehicle for parents and other friends and relatives who want to leave an inheritance to an individual with disabilities.
 Parents frequently say that their greatest worry is how their child with disabilities will fare once they have passed away.
-Not only will a third party SNT shelter an intended inheritance, it can be used during the parents’ lifetimes for ongoing expenses that are not covered by government entitlements.
+Not only will a third-party SNT shelter an intended inheritance, but it can also be used during the parents’ lifetimes for ongoing expenses that are not covered by government entitlements.

 Thoughtful consideration should also be given to the designation of the trustee of any SNT.
 For example, in situations where the beneficiary’s parents have large estates, sometimes it is recommended that the parents not serve as trustees of an irrevocable SNT due to potential adverse tax consequences.